 - foil vapor barrier your hot room well.

 - let product dry before nailing in place.

 We want to avoid shrinking as much as we can, otherwise gaps will look janky.

 Want to see Cedar dog ear fence pickets in action?
-Check out how Steve used and adapted Cedar dog ear fence pickets for his changing room via most recent Sauna Talk podcast (soon to be published here).
+Check out how Steve used and adapted Cedar dog ear fence pickets for his changing room via this recent Sauna Talk podcast (Steve Sauna Talk here).